weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-If both integrals in (55) are finite, then (56) is finite, and we say that f is integrable (or summable) on E in the Lebesgue sense, with respect to u; we write fe Pu) on E. If pu =m, the usual notation is: f€ & on E.
+If both integrals in (55) are finite, then (56) is finite, and we say that f is integrable (or summable) on E in the Lebesgue sense, with respect to u; we write fe Pu) on E. If pu =m, the usual notation is: f \in  & on E.

 This terminology may be a little confusing: If (56) is +00 or - co, then the integral of f over E is defined, although f is not integrable in the above